-Our work suggests that latent prediction can yield semantically meaningful EEG representations, but they also raise several open questions.
+Our work suggests that latent prediction can yield semantically meaningful EEG representations, but it also raises several open questions.
 A key direction is developing a clearer understanding of what structure these representations encode.
-Further analysis is needed to characterize how temporal, spectral, and spatial information are organized in LeJEPA embeddings, and how this organization differs from that induced by reconstruction-based objectives. \ours quantitative and qualitative results on seizure-related tasks suggest promising applications of JEPA-style architectures for seizure forecasting and interpretable clinical decision support, where robustness and semantic organization are critical.
+Further analysis is needed to characterize how temporal, spectral, and spatial information are organized in LeJEPA embeddings, and how this organization differs from that induced by reconstruction-based objectives. \ours's quantitative and qualitative results on seizure-related tasks, together with qualitative evidence of structured motor-state representations, suggest promising applications of JEPA-style architectures for seizure forecasting, interpretable clinical decision support, and BCI systems requiring robust population-level representations, where robustness and semantic organization are critical.

-This naturally connects to the need for a stronger theoretical understanding of self-supervised learning for EEG.
-Our findings indicate that the choice of objective and regularization can already lead to good results, suggesting that future work should focus on principled regularization and stability rather than architectural complexity alone.
+More broadly, our findings suggest that future work on EEG SSL should prioritize principled regularization and objective design over architectural complexity alone.

-From a practical perspective, scaling LeJEPA pretraining to the full dataset is an important next step.
-Although strong performance is achieved using only a subset of the data, the non-linear improvements point to unclear scaling laws for latent prediction objectives in EEG.
+From a practical perspective, a more systematic search over pretraining recipe hyperparameters — schedule length, SIGReg strength, and data mixture — remains an important next step.
 Related questions around context length and long-range temporal modeling also remain open.

 Progress in EEG foundation models also depends on more extensive and standardized benchmarks, alongside improved data curation and shared pretraining pipelines.
 Greater agreement on task definitions, evaluation protocols, and preprocessing would enable more meaningful comparisons and faster iteration across the field.